alehkot/druphpet/README.md

 - In case of a public key warning with the previous commands try to delete your known_hosts file.

 - You can change the sync_modules variable to false after the first time your box is provisioned.

+- If you receive the error `Error: Unknown function loadyaml`, switch 'sync_modules' property in config.yaml to `true`.